meroton/git-toprepo/README.md

 and communicate the subtleties of large scale collaboration.

-The merged history is always the simplest: whatever was submitted together is one supercommit, or a single commit if it was submitted independently, though with __manual submission__ there are __rare exceptions__.
+The merged history is always the simplest: whatever was submitted together is one monocommit, or a single commit if it was submitted independently, though with __manual submission__ there are __rare exceptions__.
-So the split of one topic into multiple supercommits is not performed in the filtered history.
+So the split of one topic into multiple monocommits is not performed in the filtered history.

 Recall that a commit may be merged to the development branch but still be in-review for a release branch.
 Then the filtered history on the client-side contains both merged commits (master branch) and unmerged (development branch).
-The developer may want to treat a given topic as multiple supercommits during review for the development branch but they are originally one supercommit when fetched from master.
+The developer may want to treat a given topic as multiple monocommits during review for the development branch but they are originally one monocommit when fetched from master.

 #### Collaboration
-There is a simple convention to communicate the supercommits meant to form a topic in Gerrit:
+There is a simple convention to communicate the monocommits meant to form a topic in Gerrit:

 * Use the same commit message and change-id